Dr. Richard J. DioGuardi

 April, 2008 – Present

-Duties: Graduate and undergraduate course instruction in educational psychology, psychological tests and measurements, personality assessment, intellectual and educational assessment, child psychology, and behavioral assessment and intervention; student academic advisement, co-advisor - Psi Chi; research activities.
+Duties: Department Chair (06/2009 – 06/2010); Acting Director – School Psychology Program (08/2007 – 01/2008); Psi Chi Advisor (09/2005 – 08/2007); Graduate and undergraduate course instruction in educational psychology, psychological tests and measurements, personality assessment, intellectual and educational assessment, child psychology, group dynamics, personality and social psychology and behavioral assessment and intervention; student academic advisement; research activities.

 Psychologist, East End Psychological Associates